 The Hornbill Festival of Nagaland is one of the biggest cultural extravaganzas in the North East.
 It is a week-long event held every year from Dec1-10 in Nagaland.
 The Hornbill Festival is a festival to revive, protect, sustain, and promote the richness of the Naga heritage and traditions.

-Hornbill Festival is a celebration of the rich cultural heritage of the Nagas.
+It is a celebration of the rich cultural heritage of the Nagas.
 During the Hornbill Festival, all the Naga tribes come together for a week-long celebration of their cultural and traditional plight.
 It’s a time where all these tribes gather up to showcase their age-old traditions and come closer to knowing each other.
-The main events of the Hornbill Festival take place at the Naga Heritage Village, Kisama which is about 10kms from Kohima, the capital city of Nagaland.
+The main events of the festival take place at the Naga Heritage Village, Kisama which is about 10kms from Kohima, the capital city of Nagaland.
 Traditional Naga huts and Morungs (boy’s dormitories) typical to each of the Naga tribes are built and erected in a way that closely resembles their traditional euphoria on a small hillock in Kisama.
 The place itself is scenic and mystical, and the festival is simply epic!

 The Hornbill Festival celebrations are marked with a colorful display of traditional dances, sports, and songs of the various Naga tribes.
-Cultural dances, indigenous sports, and folk songs are the main highlights of the first 3 days of the Hornbill Festival.
+Cultural dances, indigenous sports, and folk songs are the main highlights of the first 3 days of the festival.
 And one can get to see a colorful and vibrant celebration of a culture that’s so mystic and intriguing.
 The warrior log drums, the colorful headgear, the soulful war cry, the exquisite costumes et al are simply remarkable in their own ways.
 Delicious local cuisines and delicacies that are typical to each of the Naga tribes are served in their respective Morungs along with the finest rice beer.
 The amazing food simply makes it a gastronomic festival.

 The Hornbill Festival of Nagaland, over the years, has evolved from being just a celebration of the culture and tradition of the Nagas into one big cultural event for all the 8 Northeast States.
 Cultural troupes from all the northeastern states participate during this week-long celebration and it is such a delight watching all the different cultures coming together under one roof.
-Hornbill Festival is a great time to experience the cultural diversity of North East India on a go.
+It is a great time to experience the cultural diversity of North East India on a go.

 Main events/highlights of the Hornbill Festival: